GanjuV/posts-app/README.md

 # RnDAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project covers below details:-
+ - Creating customise errors in angular.
+ - Using routing with `routerLink` property.
+ - Used fake `jsonplaceholder` api to execute gernal tasks, Like delete, add and remove data.
+ - Used bootstrap for refined UI.

 ## Live version
 You can view the live app from below link.